 If you are moving food between countries within the European Union (EU), this is not officially regarded as importation, as it's in free circulation.
 Your products can move freely between EU member states and will not be subject to checks at ports.
 However, your products must comply with current EU regulations and you must be able to provide an audit trail for your goods.

 Imports from outside the EU

 Food products of animal origin (POAO) can only be imported from third countries that have been approved by the EU.
 This includes meat and poultry, meat products, fish and shellfish, eggs, milk and other dairy products, animal fats and offal.
-The products must usually come from approved premises/establishments, be accompanied by a health certificate and comply with animal and public health conditions.
+The products must usually come from approved premises/establishments (approved for that product), be accompanied by a health certificate and comply with animal and public health conditions.

 Certain POAO categories do not as yet have approved establishment EU list codes.
 They are:

 - eggs and egg products